jmleglise/beachfront-vacation-home-rental/src/content/location/english/-index.md

 ---
 title: "Location of the Tamaris villa"
 meta_title: "Location of the Tamaris villa in Ouistreham"
-description: "Villa Tamaris, with an exceptional sea view in Ouistreham, enjoys an outstanding location.
+description: "Villa Tamaris in Ouistreham, with an exceptional sea view, enjoys an outstanding location.
 Peaceful and only 10 minutes from the vibrant heart of Ouistreham.
-2 hours and 15 minutes from Paris via the Normandy motorway.
-All amenities immediately accessible."
+2 hours and 15 minutes from Paris."

 image: "/images/villa_tamaris_banner_location.jpg"
 draft: false